 in addition to crossing driveways of parking lots,

 just to avoid walking along a pedestrian path, wide shoulder or sidewalk of San Tomas, which are recognized to be safe.

 Crossing the road is, by far, the most dangerous for pedestrians, according to accident statistics.

 Detours also force crossings of driveways, with cars pulling into and out of parking lots, further adding to the risk.

 (2) County staff has refused to implement pedestrian safety features for San Tomas that are required by the Expressway Master Plan because "that would encourage people to violate the 'pedestrians prohibited' signs."
 The prohibitory signs never eliminate pedestrians --only reduce their numbers-- due to lack of practical alternatives.
 Therefore, posting "pedestrians prohibited" signs does not excuse non-compliance with safety requirements.

 (3) On a per-mile basis, expressways have the least number of intersections --that's where most accidents occur-- and almost no driveways.
 [See graph (right) or a vivid example.]
 These attributes make the expressways "express" while simultaneously adding safety.
 Similarly, express bus #522 observes the same speed limit as local bus #22 but makes fewer stops.

-Most walkers on San Tomas are actually crossing it, at intersections.
+Most pedestrians on San Tomas are actually crossing it, at intersections.
 The "pedestrians prohibited" signs on portions of San Tomas do not eliminate people from walking along the road on the shoulders or paths, for reasons explained below.
-When such signs were removed from Central (in 1989 from Santa Clara), Lawrence (in 1991 from Santa Clara) and Capitol (in 1997 from San Jose), walkers on shoulders of these expressways increased by about a factor of three.
+When such signs were removed from Central (in 1989 from Santa Clara), Lawrence (in 1991 from Santa Clara) and Capitol (in 1997 from San Jose), pedestrians on shoulders of these expressways increased by about a factor of three.